 Kalbajar: alpine Karabakh, mineral springs and mountain silence

-A guide to Kalbajar, the high mountain district of Karabakh — its alpine landscapes, the famous Istisu mineral springs, and what makes it one of the region's most striking natural destinations.
+Kalbajar, the high mountain district of Karabakh — its alpine landscapes, the famous Istisu mineral springs, and why it is a striking destination.

 If Shusha is the cultural heart of Karabakh, Kalbajar is its high wild edge.
 This is the region's alpine country — a district of mountain ridges, rivers and thermal springs, far from the plains and closer to the sky.
 For travelers who think of Karabakh only in terms of history, Kalbajar is the reminder that the region is also one of the most dramatic landscapes in Azerbaijan.